kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 * Output: None

-* Note: The omega needs to be aligned for all the materials in the simulation
+* Note: The omega needs to be aligned for all the materials in the simulation.

 ```lua
 SetMaterial(material name, new epsilon)
 ```
 * Arguments:
     1. material name: [string], the name of the material whose epsilon will be changed.
-This material should already exist in the simulation, otherwise an error will be printed out.
+This material should already exist in the simulation (by `AddMaterial`), otherwise an error will be printed out.
     2. new epsilon: [nested table], the length equals the number of omega, and per row is the epsilon values with the same format as the input of `AddMaterial` function. i.e. for scalar case the length will be $2$, for diagonal case the length is $6$ and for tensor case the length is $10$.

 * Output: None